Comparison

 Wegovy targets only GLP-1 receptors while Zepbound activates both GLP-1 and GIP receptors, creating a dual-action mechanism that may enhance appetite suppression and metabolic improvement.

-The superior weight loss seen with Zepbound stems from its unique dual-receptor mechanism.
-Understanding the pharmacological differences helps explain why these two medications, both given as weekly injections, produce meaningfully different outcomes.
+The difference in outcomes seen between Zepbound and Wegovy stems in part from their distinct receptor mechanisms.
+Understanding the pharmacological differences helps explain why these two medications, both given as weekly injections, can produce different outcomes.

 Wegovy contains semaglutide, which acts exclusively on GLP-1 receptors.
 This single-receptor approach produces powerful appetite suppression, slowed gastric emptying, and improved insulin dynamics.
 The STEP trial program demonstrated that these effects, while targeting only one hormonal pathway, are sufficient to produce clinically significant weight loss in most patients.